UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 Rice Stats and Trends

-- Thus far this season Rice has two wins against the spread.
+- So far this year Rice has two wins against the spread.

-- The Owls have covered the spread once this season when underdogs by 9 points or more (in five chances).
+- The Owls have covered the spread once this year when underdogs by 9.5 points or more (in five chances).

 - Rice has gone over the point total in 70% of its opportunities this season (seven times over 10 games with a set point total).